New Zealand at the OFC Nations Cup: Semi-final

+Final

 2004 OFC Nations Cup

 The 2004 OFC Nations Cup - which doubled as FIFA World Cup qualifying for the Oceania region - consisted of two rounds.
 The first round saw six nations compete in a single group where each team played the other once.
 The top two teams progressed to a home-and-away finals series to determine the winner of the Nations Cup.

 Due to a shock 4–2 loss to Vanuatu, New Zealand failed to place in the top two, resulting in Australia taking on the Solomon Islands in the two-legged final, eventually winning 5–1 away and 6–0 at home to claim the title of OFC Champions for a fourth time.

-Group matches
+Group stage

 2008 OFC Nations Cup

 The 2008 tournament doubled as FIFA World Cup qualification matches for the Oceania region and consisted of just four teams in one group with matches spread out over two years.
 Each team played the other twice with New Zealand - the top team of the group - being crowned the OFC Nations Cup champions as well as earning a spot in the play-off match against the 5th best Asian team for a spot at the 2010 FIFA World Cup in South Africa.